dan-bouchard/facebook-marketplaces-recommendation-ranking-system/README.md

  - Product Price
  - Location of the seller

- Also, cleaning the images by converting them all to 3-channel RGB and size 512x512.
+ Cleaning the images by converting them all to 3-channel RGB and size 512x512.

 **Original**                                              | **Cleaned**
 ----------------------------------------------------------|-------------------------------------------------------